spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202200.0/shopping-lists/managing-shopping-list-items.md

 | productOfferReference | String | Unique identifier of the product offer.   |
 | merchantReference | String | Unique identifier of the merchant.   |

-For the attributes of included resources, see [Retrieve a concrete product](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-products/concrete-products/retrieving-concrete-products.html#concrete-products-response-attributes).
+For the attributes of the included resources, see [Retrieve a concrete product](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-products/concrete-products/retrieving-concrete-products.html#concrete-products-response-attributes).

 ## Change item quantity in a shopping list